 The Bay Area is one of the largest regional beneficiaries of the bank's charitable arm, which supports community programs serving at-risk and low/middle-income populations.

 The Chamberlin Family Foundation's Bay Area grantmaking focuses on Richmond and West Contra Costa County.
 The foundation has a particular interest in improving education systems.

 Christensen’s San Francisco Bay Area Program supports the area's native people, land, diaspora communities and cultural diversity programs.

 This funder provides matching grants in these fields: agricultural preservation, environment, arts & culture, community enhancement, economic development, education & youth, health & social services.
 Grants for women and girls are available too.

 The charitable outfit of the venture capitalist Michael Mortiz and his wife Harriet.
 The couple's philanthropy in the Bay Area is mainly focused on education and arts and culture, but they also support parks and human services.

 This funder supports education, science, and the arts largely in the Bay Area, but also in Israel.
-Jewish causes are very important to this foundation, and today, it’s best known for the teen fellows program.
+Jewish causes are very important to this foundation.

 This funder is the philanthropic arm of a corporate law firm.
 It supports cultural, civic, educational and general welfare organizations and programs.